Planning The Best Maui Itinerary: From The West Maui Mountains to Hana... and Everything in Between

 Tips for Planning a Trip to Maui, Hawaii

-Whether you’re looking for the best area to stay in Maui, exciting Maui activities, or the best places to eat in Maui, these travel tips have got you covered.
+From showcasing the best area to stay in Maui, highlighting exciting Maui activities, and offering up the best places to eat in Maui, these travel tips will have you enjoying the perfect Maui vacation.
 As always, you’ll also find wheelchair-accessible options and info for travelers with disabilities because we here at Sick Girl Travels believe travel should be for everyone!

 Fortunately, there is no best time to visit Maui.
 The weather is warm and delightful year-round.
 When traveling to Maui, Hawaii I recommend you spend at least 4-7 days on the island, especially if it’s your first time in Maui.
 On my first trip, I spent only 3 days in Maui, which wasn’t nearly enough.
 It was a stressful trip where we desperately tried to cram in everything we wanted to see rather than just relax and appreciate the beauty of the island.
 On my second trip, I spent 10 days in Maui and had a much more relaxing and enjoyable experience.
 But I’d recommend planning at least a 4 day Maui itinerary.